reframe-hpc/reframe/running/README.md

 ```

 Whenever a user invokes Reframe with `--mode=maintenance`, all of the predefined options of that mode will be passed to the invocation.
+Note that the framework will expand any shell variables specified inside a mode.
-The user may pass any additional command line option.
+The user may also pass additional command line options.
-Command line options always override the options set by the mode, so that using the above configuration, the following will reset the execution policy to `serial`:
+Command line options always override the options set by the mode, so that with the above configuration, the following will reset the execution policy to `serial`:
 ```
 ./bin/reframe --mode=maintenance --exec-policy=serial -r
 ```